 The Wellesley is the recipient of flowers from Connie’s garden almost every day, and on every special occasion, residents are treated to one of Connie’s amazing cakes.

-- Stephanie Dion - Granddaughter of Resident
+- Fran Young - Daughter of Past Resident

 "I would like to tell you how happy I am that I followed an intuition to come and see The Wellesley."